By Oktay Ozadam

 There have been several incredible gadgets developed to aid in maintaining an optimal sleep temperature, and thousands of people have reported that they work wonders.
 These include fans that gently blow air under your covers like the Bedjet cooling system and bFan cooling fan.

-There are also very comfortable mats you can sleep on like the Chilipad or Kyro Sleep which work on a thermostat.
+There are also very comfortable mats you can sleep on like the CUBE (read the review in full here) or Kryo(OOLER) Sleep System which work on a thermostat.
 Another fantastic option is a thermoregulated pillow pad like the Moona Pillow that solves the common but dreaded issue of your pillow being too hot.

-We took a deeper dive into reviewing several of these bed cooling products.
-If you'd like to read more about the best bed cooling and heating gadgets that can give you a better more restorative night's sleep, check out our article.
+If you'd like to read more about the best bed cooling and heating gadgets for a more restorative night's sleep, check out this article, which takes a deeper dive into how bed cooling products work and how they perform.

 How Does Body Temperature Changes During the Day?